 Pastoral Counseling

-Pastoral counseling refers to guidance and counsel offered by religious leaders (e.g., priests, rabbis, imams, gurus, etc.).
+Pastoral counseling refers to the guidance and counsel of religious leaders (e.g., priests, rabbis, imams, gurus, etc.).
 Some pastoral counselors will have had one or two counseling courses as part of their religious training.
-Others will have completed dual degrees in both religious studies and in the counseling field.
-The former tend to work in religious settings and are not required to be licenced by the state.
-The latter, in addition to working in religious settings, will often also work in community settings and will be state licenced to provide professional counseling and psychotherapy.2,3
+Others will have completed dual degrees in religious studies and the counseling field.
+The former tend to work in religious settings and are not required to be licensed by the state.
+The latter will often also work in community settings and be state-licensed to provide professional counseling and psychotherapy.2,3

-Faith-based psychology refers to professional psychologists who integrate spirituality or religion into their clinical work.
-These psychologists have completed doctoral level studies and are licensed to provide services within their state.
+Faith-based psychology refers to professional psychologists integrating spirituality or religion into their clinical work.
+These psychologists have completed doctoral-level studies and are licensed to provide services within their state.
 Within this group are a subset who identify as Christian Psychologists.

-- Making sense of suffering and challenges in one’s life
+- Making sense of suffering and challenges in life

-- Learning how to use spiritual or religious interventions to deepen one’s faith and increase coping skills
+- Learning how to use spiritual or religious interventions to deepen faith and increase coping skills

 - Finding purpose or meaning in life

-- Identifying religious or spiritual values to help to guide life decisions and choices
+- Identifying religious or spiritual values to help guide life decisions and choices

 - Connecting or reconnecting with a religious community